DeflateAwning/Github-Documentation-With-Doxygen/README.md

 ## Configuring automatic publishing using github actions
 * Copy the action file `main.yml` to `.github/workflows/main.yml`
+* Change the branch name from `master` to `main`, if applicable
-* Commit and Push to github
+* Commit and Push to Github
-* Github action should automatically start running
+* Github Action should automatically start running
-* Confirm that github is set to deploy `gh-pages` branch in settings page
+* Confirm that Github is set to deploy `gh-pages` branch in "Settings > Pages" page

 ## Notes
 * Ensure that `publish_dir` in `main.yml` is set correctly